 Check Browser Rendering:

 Does your browser perform well across all major browsers and operating systems?
-A cross browser check is worth the time, as many browsers do render website differently.
+A cross-browser check is worth the time, as many browsers do render websites differently.

 Content marketing requires regular publishing of content that is consistent in nature.
 If you allow readers to expect new content, they will return frequently.
 The best way to do this is to set publishing goals and execute them.

 Cover topics that are relevant to your website, your industry or niche, and your target market.
 Remember to write for your humans and not the search engines.

 Use a light tone that will bring in readers, captivate them, and encourage them to discuss and share content on social media.